-Complexities arise in International Trade due to the nature of economies of the countries all over the world.
-Less Developed Countries and Developing Countries economies are agriculture based and seasonal and their reliance on export markets is very high.
+Complexities arise in International Trade due to the nature of economies of countries all over the world.
+Less Developed Countries and Developing Countries economies are agriculture-based and seasonal and their reliance on export markets is very high.

-They in turn import manufactured goods from developed countries where in the cost of imports is fairly stabilized.
-With the variation in export earnings and high or stabilized imports, the countries stand to face huge fluctuations in terms of international trade which in turn effects their domestic economy.
+They in turn import manufactured goods from developed countries wherein the cost of imports is fairly stabilized.
+With the variation in export earnings and high or stabilized imports, the countries stand to face huge fluctuations in terms of international trade which in turn affects their domestic economy.

-The business orientations of the Multi National Companies who establish manufacturing as well as selling in countries where labor and resources are cheaper is seen as a form of exploitation.
+The business orientations of the Multi-National Companies that establish manufacturing as well as selling in countries where labor and resources are cheaper is seen as a form of exploitation.

 International Trade Integration

 No doubt international trade has existed spanning civilizations, in the current global economic situation no country can keep away without participating in international trade.
 Countries are moving cautiously away from the capitalistic and protectionist outlook and engaging in trade with other countries.